 Does EIA have maps or information on the location of electric power plants and transmission lines in the United States?

-The street address of power plants with one megawatt or greater in generation capacity are in the "PlantYyy" file of the EIA-860 database.
-The EIA's electricity API contains the latitude and longitude of those power plants.
+The street address, and the latitude and longitude of the power plants are in the "PlantYyy" file of the survey Form EIA-860 database.
+The EIA electricity application programming interface (API) also contains the latitude and longitude of power plants.

 Other FAQs about General Energy

 - Does EIA have county-level energy production data?